A must-read for aspiring Product Owners and Product Managers

 Tristan: Well yes, by the coding stage you know what you are doing or should do.

 Another thing I’d mention about the benefits of creating a comprehensive package of Product Vision documentation is that it really helps you in onboarding new people onto your team.
 You need to be able to provide them with a set of documents including wireframes, user stories, MVP maps, etc. People shuffle in and out of projects over the course of the time.
-GoPlanr in fact, has been going for 2.5 years now.
+GoPlanr, in fact, has been going for 2.5 years now.

-Insight #9: Be prepared to standup for and reinforce your Product Vision, throughout the lifecycle of the Product Development process
+Insight #9: Be prepared to stand up for and reinforce your Product Vision, throughout the lifecycle of the Product Development process

 Valon: Time is another thing.
-I’ve learnt that you can never really set a timeframe for development projects.
+I’ve learned that you can never really set a timeframe for development projects.
 When we were just starting, I wanted to know what the timeframe was.
 However product development is very much like art – a process where it is guaranteed that you will want to change things constantly, hence the timeframes can be huge.
 It also depends on the budget you are willing to spend, the more people you get involved the quicker you get the product.
 But I even doubt that could help much, because you can have all people in the world but you need to manage them and there is only a certain efficiency ratio.

 However product development is very much like art – a process where it is guaranteed that you will want to change things constantly, hence the timeframes can be huge.Click to tweet